maddygoodman/STT2860/README.md

 # STT2860
-primary repo for data science
+primary repo for intro to data management and visualization